-If you qualify for long term care benefits, there's usually a waiting period of approximately 90 days before coverage kicks in.
+If you qualify for long term care benefits, usually there is a waiting period of approximately 90 days before coverage kicks in.
 During this timeframe, you will have to pay for your expenses.
-Thereafter, you will receive a periodic payment thereafter from the insurance company for the time period specified in your contract.
+You will receive a periodic payment thereafter from the insurance company for the time period specified in your contract.